margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Being so one with God that one can be happy for all of those around you.
 Being able express help to someone who seems to be struggling and being confident in his or her abilities.
 Feeling at ease in the body.
-Being able to admit to to mistakes nd accept rebueks with joy for how to become better.
+Being able to admit to to mistakes and accept rebukes with joy for how to become better.
 Being so rooted in God that there's a knowledge that God's idea is fit somewhere.
 Being free from the pull to compare or judge or feel judged.

 ## The Harmony of True Business ##
 "Union in its highest meaning is the universal union of God and man, divine Principle and idea.
 True management, since God is infinite must be God's absolute government of His perfect, spiritual universe, including man.
 Mary Baker Eddy unites in Science and Health with Key to the Scriptures (p.
 209), 'Mind supreme over all with its formations and governing them all, is the central sun of His own systems of ideas, the Life"

+"I stand in union with you.
+I am in union with everyone I meet.
+We meet in the spirit of compassion, the letting go of evil beliefs, and the desire to grow together to become more loving, more whole, and more unified.
+I have made similar mistakes as you.
+I have succeeded in ways similar to you.
+We move in union with all of humanity at once."

 ## Speak Gently ##
 "Speak gently!